 The most immediately useful feature of migrations is when you’ve screwed something up because they’re (usually) reversible.
 Let’s say you just migrated to create a new database column but forgot a column to store the user’s email… oops!
 You can just type

-$ rake db:rollback and the last series of migrations that you ran will be reversed and you’re back to where you were.
+$ rails db:rollback and the last series of migrations that you ran will be reversed and you’re back to where you were.
 Then you just edit the file, rerun the migrations, and move on with your life.

 This introduces the last nuance of migrations that we’ll talk about here – reversibility.
 For each method that you use in the migration, you want to specify how to reverse it if you have to.
 The reverse of adding a table is dropping that table, of adding a column is removing the column and so on.
 Many methods have a really obvious reverse case, so you don’t need to explicitly state it and can set up the whole migration file using the

 change method.
 But some of them do not, so you will need to separately specify